Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Diagonalizing homogeneous polynomials

 \subsection{Detect orthogonality}

-We check the orthogonality or unitarity of the diagonalization once $f$ becomes a diagonal form.
-In contrast to other computationally expensive techniques, our diagonalization method uses the permutation matrix~$P$ to straightforwardly determine these properties as described in Algorithm~\ref{alg:ortho_unit}.
+We determine the orthogonality and unitarity of the diagonalization using the permutation matrix~$P$ computed from the previous step.
+If $P P^{T}$ is diagonal, the diagonalization is orthogonal.
+If $P \bar{P}^{T}$ is diagonal, the diagonalization is unitary.
 This process involves the calculation of a transpose~$P^{T}$ and a conjugate transpose~$\bar{P}^{T}$ of matrix $P$, which both take $O(n^2)$ arithmetic operations.
-In addition to two matrix multiplications and comparisons with complexity $O(n^3)$, the overall computational complexity of this step is~$O(n^3)$.
+In addition to two matrix multiplications with complexity $O(n^3)$, the overall computational complexity of this step is~$O(n^3)$.

 \begin{proposition} Determining orthogonality and unitarity of $f$ takes $O(n^3)$ arithmetic operations. \end{proposition}